MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps-getting-you-started.md

 It is key that you use the same display name and email throughout your app submission, as you will be asked to provide them in several different touch points. such as for example:

 - To sign into Partner Center (and creating your app offer)
-- To enroll and sign in to the Collaborate tool and "Ready to Go" platform
+- To enroll and sign in to the Collaborate tool<!-- and "Ready to Go" platform-->

 ## Access to Partner Center